Skip to main content

 Olive Oil

 Pressed from fresh olives and offering plenty of versatility, olive oil can be used for cooking, dressings, sauces, skin care, and health products.
-There are several varieties of olive oils, but most are made “extra virgin,” meaning no chemicals or solvents are used to extract it.
-Opt for olive oil sold in dark bottles and store it away from light sources that can taint the flavor and nutritional value.

 THE HIGHLIGHTS: